Clergy

 For the priests of the parish, accommodation costs are met by the parish including all utilities.
 Housekeeping expenditure should be managed by a sum paid into the priest's personal account by standing order for housekeeping.
 The amount currently recommended is £500 per month (unless the priest chooses to receive less).
 This arrangement does not apply to married priests, whose remuneration is explained in the Clergy Finance Guidelines.

 Where priests receive a housekeeping allowance as described above, the parish credit card should not be used to purchase groceries, although items of furniture/equipment and the costs of parish hospitality will continue to be met by the parish and not out of the priest’s personal housekeeping allowance.
-Media subscriptions for the presbytery such as TV and Broadband are viewed as a legitimate domestic/parish office cost to be met by the parish.
+Media subscriptions for the presbytery, such as TV and broadband, are viewed as a legitimate domestic/parish office cost to be met by the parish.

 Clergy Personal Income

 The personal support of the priest is funded through the Christmas and Easter offerings, plus Mass stipends and stole fees.
 This income is booked into a restricted parish fund for the support of the clergy and the whole amount can be drawn by the priest.
-The parish can claim Gift Aid on Christmas and Easter offering.
-When the Gift Aid claim is credited to the parish, the part of the income that arises from the Christmas and Easter Offerings should be added to the fund for the support of clergy.
+The parish can claim Gift Aid on Christmas and Easter offerings.
+When the Gift Aid claim is credited to the parish, the part of the income that arises from the Christmas and Easter offerings should be added to the fund for the support of clergy.

-Cheques made out to the priest personally on any occasion are regarded as gifts to the individual not donations to the charity and they cannot be Gift Aided.
+Cheques made out to the priest personally on any occasion are regarded as gifts to the individual, not donations to the charity, and they cannot be Gift Aided.

 Married Former Anglican Priests